Mike has written many articles on guns and the 2nd amendment. He has a way of presenting complex issues in an easy-to-understand way.

 My New Understanding

-I can now understand why AGCP have a strong tendency to support the 2nd amendment because it does fit their psychological profile with the need for law and order.
-While GCP are always looking for change and do not have the need for as much order and control as AGCP.
-Therefore, they lean more towards reasonable gun control legislation.
+I can now understand why AGCP have a strong tendency to support the Second Amendment; it does fit their psychological profile with the need for law and order.
+The GCP, on the other hand, is always looking for change and does not have the need for as much order and control as AGCP.
+Therefore, they lean more toward reasonable gun control legislation.

-I also now understand why AGCP feel burdened with any further gun control because they feel they already have orderly lives and they feel they are law abiding citizens.
+I also now understand why AGCP feel burdened with any further gun control because they feel they already have orderly lives and they feel they are law-abiding citizens.
 Why should they have to comply with more rules that are not going to help them?
 Also, I can understand why the word “control” upsets them.
-It’s because they feel they already have control and if they give that control to to more legislative policies and procedures, then they lose their control.
+It’s because they feel they already have control, and if they give that control to more legislative policies and procedures, then they lose their control.